futuregrid/virtual-cluster/README.md

     $ module load euca2ools

-To activate python 2.7, simply do:
+To activate python 2.7.2, simply do:

-    $ module load python
+    $ module load python/2.7.2

 Those commands will help you load tools with correct version you need to finish installation.
 So now you may proceed with following